 As part of the GAPS RV programme, HD\,128717 was observed with HARPS-N from BJD $= 2459735.6$ (5 June 2022) to BJD $= 2460686.7$ (11 January 2025).
-106 spectra were collected in total, over a time span of 951 days.
+In total, 106 spectra were collected over a time span of 951 days.
 These spectra were reduced with version 3.7.1 of the HARPS-N DRS (data reduction software) pipeline, maintained by the Italian Centre for Astronomical Archive (IA2)\footnote{\url{https://ia2.inaf.it}}.
 All observations were collected with an integration time of 600 s, to average out potential short-term periodic oscillations of the star \citep{dumusqueetal2011} and to obtain a sufficient per-pixel signal-to-noise ratio (average S /N = 40 at 550 nm).

 The RV measurements were derived using the Template Enhanced Radial velocity Reanalysis Application \citep[TERRA,][]{anglada-escudebutler2012}.
 The resulting RV time series has a median error of $\sigma_\text{RV} = 1.6$ m s$^{-1}$ and a rms of $196.7$ m s$^{-1}$.
 The RV dataset is shown in Fig. \ref{fig:rv_TERRA_Gaia}.
-The complete time series of all spectroscopic data used in this work will be available at the CDS.

-The figure also shows the expected RV signal corresponding to the best-fit orbital solution for HD\,128717\,b from Gaia DR3 \citep{gaiaarenouetal2023}.
+The complete time series of all spectroscopic data used in this work is available at the CDS.
+This figure also displays the expected RV signal corresponding to the best-fit orbital solution for HD\,128717\,b from Gaia DR3 \citep{gaiaarenouetal2023}.
 The DR3 orbital parameters are listed in Table \ref{tab:gaia_sol}.
-The table lists, along with the parameters available in the {\fontfamily{lmtt}\selectfont gaiadr3.nss\_two\_\text{b}ody\_orbits} and {\fontfamily{lmtt}\selectfont gaiadr3.binary\_masses} tables at the Gaia archive\footnote{\url{https://gea.esac.esa.int/archive/}}, the derived value of the Campbell elements, as well as the values of the minimum mass $m_\text{b} \sin{i}$ and RV semi-amplitude $K_\text{b}$.
-As can be seen, there is a clear inconsistency between the predicted planetary signal and the HARPS-N observations, both in amplitude and phase.
-It is worth noticing that the orbital period listed in Table \ref{tab:gaia_sol} corresponds to the 34 months timespan of Gaia DR3: this might suggest an underestimated period due to insufficient phase coverage.
-This discrepancy will be discussed in detail in the following Sections.
+The table lists (along with the parameters available in the {\fontfamily{lmtt}\selectfont gaiadr3.nss\_two\_\text{b}ody\_orbits} and {\fontfamily{lmtt}\selectfont gaiadr3.binary\_masses} tables at the Gaia archive)\footnote{\url{https://gea.esac.esa.int/archive/}} the derived value of the Campbell elements, along with the values of the minimum mass, $m_\text{b} \sin{i}$, and RV semi-amplitude, $K_\text{b}$.

+As we can see, there is a clear inconsistency between the predicted planetary signal and the HARPS-N observations, both in amplitude and phase.
+It is worth noticing that the orbital period listed in Table \ref{tab:gaia_sol} corresponds to the 34 months time span of Gaia DR3.
+This might suggest an underestimated period due to insufficient phase coverage and we discuss this discrepancy in detail in the following sections.